Australian Football League: 1990–2010: A professional national competition

 In 1990 the AFLPA, the players union, signed its first Collective Bargaining Agreement (CBA) with the league which outlined wages and conditions in what was becoming a sole source of income for players who had previously had part-time or full-time jobs outside of football.
 Functionally, the AFL gave up control over its Victorian-based minor grades at the end of 1991 – clubs continued to field reserves teams in a competition run by the new Victorian State Football League and the under-19s competition and zone-based recruiting were abolished and replaced with an independent system.

 Midway through 1990, the SANFL's most successful club, Port Adelaide, made a bid for an AFL licence.
 In response, the SANFL gained an injunction via Glenelg and Norwood against Port Adelaide, allowing it time to establish a composite South Australian team called the Adelaide Crows, which was awarded the licence and joined the league in 1991 as the fourth non-Victorian club.
-The same year saw the West Coast Eagles become the first non-Victorian club to reach the grand final, which was won by Hawthorn.
+The same year saw the West Coast Eagles become the first non-Victorian club to reach the grand final, which was won by Hawthorn (the same year saw the Brisbane Bears win the reserves premiership).
 The Eagles would then win the premiership in 1992 and 1994.
-In 1994, the Fremantle Football Club was formed in Western Australia and joined the AFL in 1995, becoming the fifth non-Victorian club.
+In 1994, Fremantle obtained an AFL licence and joined the AFL in 1995, becoming the fifth non-Victorian club, and the second from Western Australia.